Wednesday’s high school roundup: Big second quarter lifts Scarborough boys to Class A South lacrosse quarterfinal win

 Molly Scribner followed with a pair of goals for Falmouth.
 Avi Fishman had a goal and three assists and Abby Blakeman put up a goal and two assists.

-KENNEBUNK 19, BONNY EAGLE 3: The top-seeded Rams beat the Scots at Kennebunk to advance to Friday’s Class A South semifinal against #5 Thornton Academy.
+KENNEBUNK 19, BONNY EAGLE 3: The top-seeded Rams beat the Scots at Kennebunk to advance to Friday’s Class A South semifinal against No. 5 Thornton Academy.

 Emily Archibald and Lily Schwartzman each scored four goals for Kennebunk.
 Grace Archer and Ivy Armentrout put up three goals apiece.